 NOTE: Dampers (field supplied) can be either automatic or manual.
 Manually operated dampers MUST be equipped with a means to prevent furnace or air conditioning operation unless damper is in the full heat or cool position.

-Failure to follow this warning could result in death or personal injury.
+Failure to follow this warning could result in personal injury or death.

 Cool air passing over heat exchanger can cause condensate to form resulting in heat exchanger failure.

 Connections